sbrandwoo/grunt-qunit-junit/README.md

 The default implementation takes the final part of the URL and strips `.html` from it.
 If you have nested folder structures then I suggest you override this option.

-For example if you have test URLs of the form `http://localhost:8000/test/runner.html?test=example/Adder`, then you could use the following:
+For example, if you have test URLs of the form `http://localhost:8000/test/runner.html?test=example/Adder`, then you could use the following:

 ```js
 qunit_junit: {